 As mentioned, Apple doesn’t provide a way to schedule text messages from the official Messages app.
 But thankfully, some third-party options allow you to do just that.
 An app called Scheduled, as featured in our apps of the week roundup, is one of those.

 Via a clean and simple interface, Scheduled lets you draft messages to be scheduled and sent using iMessage, SMS, Facebook Messenger, Twitter, WhatsApp, or even email.
 For the purpose of this post, we will only look at the iMessage/SMS option.

 The limitations of Scheduled

-The way Scheduled works is that it lets you select a recipient, draft a message, and schedule a date and time of when you want to be reminded to send this message.
+The way Scheduled works is that it lets you select a recipient, draft a message, and schedule a date and time when you want to be reminded to send this message.
 When the day and time come, you will receive a notification from Scheduled.
-After opening that notification, you will then select what method you want to send the message with, and hit Send.
+After opening that notification, you will then select what method you want to send the message with and hit Send.